 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

-- Overall, we rate Helsingin Sanomat Left-Center biased based on editorial positions that favor environmentalism and left leaning social justice policy.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate Helsingin Sanomat Left-Center biased based on editorial positions that favor environmentalism and left-leaning social justice policy.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

-In 1889, Juhani Aho, Ero Erkko and Arvid Järnefelt launched a newspaper called Päivälehti as the organ of the nationalistic Young Finnish Party (for liberation from Russia).
+In 1889, Juhani Aho, Ero Erkko, and Arvid Järnefelt launched a newspaper called Päivälehti as the organ of the nationalistic Young Finnish Party (for liberation from Russia).
 Its first editor-in-chief was Ero Erkko.
-In 1904, Päivälehti was shutdown by The Russians (From 1809 until 1917 Finland was under Russian rule) and within a few days, Helsingin Sanomat (organ of the Liberal Progressive Party) was founded, replacing the abolished Päivälehti.
+In 1904, Päivälehti was shut down by The Russians (From 1809 until 1917, Finland was under Russian rule).
+Within a few days, Helsingin Sanomat (organ of the Liberal Progressive Party) was founded, replacing the abolished Päivälehti.

 Funded by / Ownership

-Sanoma Corporation (formerly SanomaWSOY) owns Helsingin Sanomat and a major shareholder of Sanoma Corporation is the original founder of Helsingin Sanomat, the Erkko Family (Jane and Aatos Erkko Foundation).
+Sanoma Corporation (formerly SanomaWSOY) owns Helsingin Sanomat, and a major shareholder of Sanoma Corporation is the original founder of Helsingin Sanomat, the Erkko Family (Jane and Aatos Erkko Foundation).
 Susan Duinhoven is the President and CEO of Sanoma Group.
-For more on corporate governance and its structure please see here and for financial statements and reports please see here.
+For more on corporate governance and its structure, please see here, and for financial statements and reports, please see here.
 Helsingin Sanomat’s revenue is derived through advertising and subscription fees.

 Analysis / Bias